wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

   - PHP
 ---

-3 years ago, [I wrote a series of blog posts](/lore/2014/07/22/write-testable-code-in-drupal-part-1/) about adopting new practices for writing better automated tests for Drupal 7.
-Now, with Drupal 8.5 being finalized, and the Drupal community having embraced standards like PHPUnit and dependency injection, I thought it was time to look at how we, as a community, have evolved in our practice of writing more and better tests.
+3 years ago, [I wrote a series of blog posts](/lore/2014/07/22/write-testable-code-in-drupal-part-1/) about adopting new practices for writing better automated tests in Drupal 7.
+Now, with Drupal 8.5 getting finalized, and the project having embraced standards like PHPUnit and dependency injection, I thought it was time to look at how we, as a community, have evolved in our practice of writing tests.

-## Why Automated Tests Matter
+## Why automated tests matter

 There are many reasons projects benefit from automated tests, but in my opinion, the single most important aspect is _confidence_.